Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - 17.04.16  Fixed source mode of CKeditor: does not use resourceloader and requires setting variables $wgWYSIWYGSourceMode = true and $wgResourceLoaderDebug = true in LocalSettings.php (and rename ckeditor_source=>ckeditor).
 Version 1.5.6_0 [B551++17.04.2016].

-- 27.03.16  Hide window of wikieditor when page is opened in wysiwyg mode.
+- 27.03.16  Hide window of wikieditor when page is opened in Wysiwyg mode.
 Version 1.5.6_0 [B551++27.03.2016].

 - 27.03.16  Parallel loading of modules with resourceloader.
 Modification with injected definitions for style sheets.
 Version 1.5.6_0 [B551+27.03.2016].

-- 26.03.16  Fixed line deletion issue in case there were syntaxhighlight- block on page and view was toggled between wysiwyg-wikitext multiple times.
+- 26.03.16  Fixed line deletion issue in case there were syntaxhighlight- block on page and view was toggled between Wysiwyg-wikitext multiple times.
 Version 1.5.6_0 [B551++26.03.2016].

 - 26.03.16  Use resourceloader also with CKeditor: variable CKEDITOR_BASEPATH (javascript) fixed problems at start, variable $wgCKEditor_BASEPATH of LocalSettings.php can be used to change default path ('extensions/WYSIWYG/ckeditor/').
 Removed functions InitializeScripts and ToggleScript because code has been earlier moved into ext.wysiwyg.func.js and ext.wysiwyg.init.js files.
 Changed start mode of editor to read-only.
 Source- button and toggle- link: show text "page is loading..." on editor area.
 Version 1.5.6_0 [B551+26.03.2016].